 Measurement is to take place at district qualifying or local shows.
 Permanent United States Equestrian Federation cards may be accepted to verify height of horses or ponies.
 No animal will be measured at the show unless the height is questioned.
 District shows should check the 4-H cards for validity.
 Ultimate responsibility rests with the exhibitor.
+Heights are described on the 4-H Project Horse Eligibility/Declaration Form.
+Miniatures are classified as 40" or less and cannot be ridden.

 An exhibitor only may question the height of any animal in the same class being shown but prior to the pinning of the champions and/or within one hour of the conclusion of the class.
 This is to be directed in writing (signed) to the steward.
-This statement will be shown to the exhibitor in question, the animal
+This statement will be shown to the exhibitor in question, the animal measured (regardless of the kind of card), and the awards and points to be assigned per current United States Equestrian Federation Rules.
+No champions may be challenged after the awards are made.